snakemake/snakemake/docs/executing/cluster.rst

 Executing on SLURM clusters
 --------------

-`SLURM <https://slurm.schedmd.com/documentation.html>(the Simple Linux Utility for Resource Management)` is a widely used batch system for performance compute clusters.
-In order to use Snakemake with slurm, simply append `--slurm` to your command line.
+`SLURM <https://slurm.schedmd.com/documentation.html>(the Simple Linux Utility for Resource Management)`_ is a widely used batch system for performance compute clusters.
+In order to use Snakemake with slurm, simply append ``--slurm`` to your Snakemake invocation.

 Specifying Account and Partition
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~